Variable-Interactive/Variable-Store/README.md

 # Pixelorama Extensions Collection
+## Use the [VariableStore](https://github.com/Variable-ind/Pixelorama-Extensions/raw/master/Extensions/VariableStore.pck) extensions to download these extensions from within Pixelorama!!!
 NOTE: For ease you can Directly download extension Template [HERE!](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Variable-ind/Pixelorama-Extensions/tree/master/Code/Example)<p>
 This contains some of the [Pixelorama](https://orama-interactive.itch.io/pixelorama) extensions i made along with their code <p>
 The codes for each extension is stored in a folder of the same name inside the **Code** folder